mattmakai/fullstackpython.com/content/posts/171113-devops-maintaining-contributing-open-source.markdown

-title: DevOps with Python, Maintaining and Contributing to Open Source
+title: DevOps, Thank You Maintainers and Contributing to Open Source
 slug: devops-python-maintaining-contributing-open-source
 meta: Read about using Python for DevOps, maintaining open source projects and contributing to open source.
 category: post